Katila

 Changes to this notice

 We may update this Privacy Notice from time to time to reflect changes in our service, legal requirements or best practices.
 When we make material changes, we will update the "Last updated" date above and, where appropriate, provide additional notice within the product.
-Your continued use of qktag after an update means you accept the revised notice.
+Your continued use of Katila after an update means you accept the revised notice.